December 5, 2025

 It’s crucial to distinguish between two types of normalisation happening here:

 Physical optimisation is not only applied to string attributes.
 The same applies to certain Business Keys, like URLs or Product Codes.
 If you have a page_views table with a url column, it makes no sense (other than for efficiency reasons) to create a urls table just to assign integer surrogate keys to URLs.
+The URL is the key and should be used as such.

-The Cost of “Explicit” Dictionary Encoding
+The Cost of Explicit Dictionary Encoding

 While the MediaWiki migrations were successful, they required years of engineering effort (from 2017 to 2022 for full cleanup).
 Why?
 Because the database didn’t do it for them.